 LAUNDRY: Washers and dryers are provided free of charge.
 Laundry soap is available for purchase at the reception desk or from the vending machines in each laundry room.

 Locations:

-- Business Suites: Each room has washer and dryer. - Building 2542 VQ: 1St floor thru 4th floor - Building 2352-2356 TLF: Each room has washer and dryer.
+- Building 2542 East and West Wing each floor - Building 2352-2356 TLF: Each room has washer and dryer.

 See the "Maps" section of this directory for a facility map with locations in your building.